The OCIA (formerly known as RCIA)

 A sponsor does have to be a practicing Catholic and has to have received the Initiation Sacraments of Baptism, Confirmation and Eucharist.
 A sponsor comes to the weekly sessions and the special rites with his/her candidate, encourages his/her candidate and is willing to share his/her time and faith.

 Sponsors are the link through which candidates become exposed to the various ways in which members of the parish community already serve in some form of ministry.

-Sponsors receive ongoing support from the RCIA team and parish community.
+Sponsors receive ongoing support from the OCIA team and parish community.

 We look forward to meeting you and sharing your journey.
-If you have any questions please feel free to contact Fr.
-Brian Phelps for more information.
+If you have any questions please feel free to contact Stacy Stang for more information.